guardrailsio/full-stack-engineer-challenge/README.md

 The project should be made available in the `api` directory with meaningful commit messages.
 Use Node.js and any framework, if you want to use one.

-Implement a **production-ready REST API** to create and retrieve a Security Scan Result (“Result”).
+Implement a **simple REST API** to create and retrieve a Security Scan Result (“Result”).
 The Result entity should have the following properties:

 - Id: (unique)
 - Status: (Queued, In Progress, Success, Failure)